 During a call there are several command options available.
-Press the & button on the steering wheel to mute the receiving voice and enter commands.
+Press the button on the steering wheel to mute the receiving voice and enter commands.

-- "Help" The system announces the available commands. - "Go back/Correction" The system announces "Go back," ends the VR session and returns to the call. - "Cancel/Quit" The system announces "Cancel," ends the VR session and returns to the call. - "Send/Enter/Call/Dial" Use the Send command to enter numbers, "" or "#" during a call.
+- "Help" The system announces the available commands. - "Cancel/Quit" The system announces "Cancel," ends the VR session and returns to the call. - "Send" Use the Send command to enter numbers, "\" or "#" during a call.
 For example, if you were directed to dial an extension by an automated system: